 With your fingers being one of the most important parts of your body, whether in the archery field or not, you better keep them protected.
 Fingers are prone to get damaged during archery so getting a good solid quality finger guards would be a wise investment for the starting archer.

 You can wear a leather glove or finger tabs on your shooting hand to prevent these blisters.
 Modern finger tabs sometimes also include spacers that spread the index and middle fingers apart, helping to keep the archer from pinching the arrow.
 You can maybe brave the pain but its not worth it so do the wise thing and get those gloves or tabs whichever you prefer, taking care to get ones for your shooting hand.

 2.An Arm Guard

-This is another great piece of protective equipment, because the most serious archery injuries are not actually puncture wound but are contusions which are serious bruises that may occur when the bow string hits the soft skin on the inner arm.
+This is another great piece of protective equipment because the most serious archery injuries are not actually punctured wound but are contusions which are serious bruises that may occur when the bow string hits the soft skin on the inner arm.
 Other potential injuries include tendonitis and muscle tears, so you should be as safe and careful as you can.
-An arm guard covers your forearm, and if you get the bigger ones, your entire arm, to keep your sleeves, hair and skin out of the way of the bowstring as you release your arrow.
+An arm guard covers your forearm, and if you get the bigger ones, your entire arm, to keep your sleeves, hair and skin out of the way of the bow string as you release your arrow.

 As you start learning the proper technique, you should learn how to adjust your elbow vertically to keep most of your arm out of the way of the string, but until then, you should wear an arm guard that covers as much of your arm as possible.
 The string will smack or drag along your arm from time to time, especially as you’re learning the sport, and you don’t want your skin to be in the way when that happens as that will then cause the contusions and you’ll be rushing to the hospital more than you want to..